 Spoken language is taught via a variety of Speaking and listening activities, including group collaboration and drama work throughout the school.
 Children develop confidence in explaining, justifying and experimenting with their ideas; deepening their understanding and providing a wonderful platform on which to build creative writing opportunities.

 The school has an excellent range of reading materials to suit different ages, abilities and interests.
 Books are banded to suit the reading ability and interest age of pupils in the Infants.
 This allows pupils to read from a range of authors and schemes.
 Children read regularly with an adult, within a small guided group, concentrating on the enjoyment, understanding and response to a particular book or extract.
 Guided books include books from the Rigby Star scheme.
-Upper KS2 have access to comprehensive free reader selection, once they have completed the levelled schemes.
-The selection of books includes a wide range of genre to suit all groups and written by known writers.
+KS2 pupils use the Accelerated Reader Programme and have access to a wide range of reading books which they can then quiz on to check comprehension.